 If you’re preparing for mediation, it means you’re likely optimistic about being able to reach a settlement agreement with your spouse and are getting ready to come out on the other side of an often difficult process.
 It’s always good to close a difficult chapter in your life, but when it comes to mediation, it’s important to remain focused.
 The settlement you hammer out in mediation will play a significant role in your post-divorce future, and it’s critical that you carefully attend to the details.
 For this reason, it is advisable to consult with your own attorney during the mediation process and certainly before you sign any documents affect your legal rights.
-To schedule a consultation with Sugar Land divorce Frank Vendt, call our office today at (832) 276-9474 or contact us online.
+To schedule a consultation with Richmond divorce Frank Vendt, call our office today at (832) 276-9474 or contact us online.

 Throughout the mediation process, emotions are bound to run high, but if you’re successful in that process, you’ll end up with a settlement that you feel comfortable agreeing to.
 It’s an exhausting process, but once you’ve carefully attended to the details, you’ll be glad in the knowledge that you’ve worked hard to help secure your future.
 The details, however, are where things can get tricky.

 You’ve come to an agreement in mediation, and now it’s time to get it all down on paper—with the details spelled out.
 It is important to remember that any settlement agreement you sign is binding, so it is critical that its terms accurately reflect the terms to which you agreed.
 For this reason, it is a good idea to have any settlement agreement reviewed by your attorney before signing it.

 The details of a divorce settlement are extremely important, but it’s easy to lose sight of them during a difficult and acrimonious mediation session.
 Speak frankly with your attorney—well before mediation—about the details that matter most to you.
 For example, if you’ll be selling the family home and splitting the proceeds, there are plenty of factors to consider: